learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

     spec/
         fizzbuzz_spec.rb
         spec_helper.rb
+    .learn
+    .rspec
+    fizzbuzz.rb
     README.md
 ```

 The `spec` directory is for our tests.
 There's a more advanced folder structure to separate the different kinds of tests you might encounter: unit, acceptance, etc. For now, while our scripts are simple, we'll basically write one spec for each lab.

 We're not going to put the heart of our application in the spec folder, that doesn't make sense, we want to keep our code organized so developers can easily guess the context or part of the system a file corresponds to.
 It's a measure of symmetry to our code, tests go in the tests directory.

 In a larger program, I would put my code in a `lib` directory.
-In this example, I'd drop `fizzbuzz.rb` in the root directory, right alongside this README.
+In this example, `fizzbuzz.rb` is in the root directory, right alongside this README.

-Create a file, `fizzbuzz.rb` and save it right near this README.
-You can do that easily from your shell with the `touch` command, try `touch fizzbuzz.rb` In this file, we're going to code the core of our program, a simple method, `fizzbuzz` that when evoked in the tests above, will behave as we specified.
+`fizzbuzz.rb` is where we're going to code the core of our program––a simple method, `fizzbuzz` that when evoked in the tests above, will behave as we specified.
 For now though, let's just fix our first error.

 The error we were dealing with is that there is no method known as `fizzbuzz`.
 Let's simply define that method.